CDSLab/CDSTutorials/basic_nodejs_app_live_code_edit/README.md

 14. The code starter from the Bluemix boilerplate contains sample code that shows how to connect to Cloudant database.
 The **app.js** file contains code for the sample starter app.

-From the code editor, click on **app.js** file to load the file on the editor.
+From the code editor, click on **app.js** file to load the file in the editor.
 Continue implementing your cool app :)
     ![Alt Text](images/load_app_file.png)

 ## Congrats you have created your first Bluemix application.